yym68686/uni-api/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fyym68686%2Funi-api%2Ftree%2Fmain&env=CONFIG_URL,DISABLE_DATABASE&project-name=uni-api-vercel&repository-name=uni-api-vercel)

-After clicking the one-click deployment button, set the environment variable `CONFIG_URL` to the direct link of the configuration file, and set `DISABLE_DATABASE` to true, then click Create to create the project.
+After clicking the one-click deploy button above, set the environment variable `CONFIG_URL` to the direct link of the configuration file, `DISABLE_DATABASE` to true, and then click Create to create the project.
+After deployment, you need to manually set the Function Max Duration to 60 seconds in the Vercel project panel under Settings -> Functions, and then click the Deployments menu and click Redeploy to redeploy, which will set the timeout to 60 seconds.
+If you do not redeploy, the default timeout will remain at the original 10 seconds.
+Note that you should not delete the Vercel project and recreate it; instead, click redeploy in the Deployments menu within the currently deployed Vercel project to make the Function Max Duration modification take effect.

 ## Serv00 remote deployment